 How do you grow as a developer?
-Lots of coding clearly.
+Code a lot!
+That goes without saying.
 Lots of pair programming is also great for learning the tricks of the trade from other programmers.
-Connecting with a community of potential mentors, and serving as a mentee for others at a lower skill level than yourself.
-However, we argue that the critical component is working on non-trivial real world projects with non-technical customers.
-You need to be able to work out what coding skills, languages and platforms to deploy in order to get the things done that will move a project forward, however success happens to be defined.
+Connecting with a community of developers to learn from and be mentored by, as well as serving as a mentee for others at a lower skill level than yourself.
+However, we argue that the critical component is working on non-trivial real world projects with real customers.

-Agile Ventures offers you the possibility of working in real time with teams of open source developers from around the world on real projects that are helping deserving charitable causes.
-You’ll become part of a close knit community of developers, taking part in project management scrums, pair programming with the latest technologies and learning the skills that you can use to achieve success in your other coding projects, in the workplace and in the community.
+Agile Ventures offers you the possibility of working in real time with teams of developers from around the world on real projects that are helping deserving charitable causes.
+You’ll become part of a close knit community of developers, taking part in project planning, pair programming with the latest technologies and learning the skills that you can use to achieve success in your other coding projects, in the workplace and in the community.

 These goals complement each other in that many active healthy projects allows new and existing members to find a project that matches their preference, which in turn increases the number of developers and project managers taking part in Agile Ventures that in turn provides the critical mass of individuals attending scrums and being available to pair online.
 This in turn increases the likelihood that when new or existing members are looking for a project or coding session that someone will be available for discussion and pairing and that helps coordinated actions on projects which increases project health.
 Did I hear someone say “Virtuous Circle” :-)

 See our list of active projects to get involved.